Themes In Romeo And Juliet

 Youth and Maturity: A Journey Towards Understanding

 The play contrasts the passionate impulsiveness of youth with the wisdom (and sometimes limitations) of maturity.
 Romeo and Juliet's actions are often rash and ill-considered, stemming from their limited life experiences and the intoxicating nature of their newfound love.
 In contrast, characters like Friar Laurence and the Nurse, while not without their flaws, offer a more measured perspective, though their attempts to guide the young lovers often fall short.
-The contrast highlights the challenges of navigating complex emotions and responsibilities during adolescence, and the limitations of adult guidance in mitigating the consequences of youthful impulsiveness.
+Also, the contrast highlights the challenges of navigating complex emotions and responsibilities during adolescence, and the limitations of adult guidance in mitigating the consequences of youthful impulsiveness.
 The contrast underscores the inherent risks and challenges associated with navigating the complex terrain of adolescence and emphasizes the limitations of well-intentioned adults who fail to fully comprehend the intricacies of youthful passion.

 Conclusion: A Timeless Tragedy